goofmint/cURLtoSwagger/README.md

 # cURL to Swagger

 Convert from cURL command to YAML format.
-Compatible with Swagger.
+Compatible with Swagger ( or OpenAPI Specification).

 ![](images/screenshot.png)